 This is an extremely frustrating roadblock considering all the benefits colleges know that students get from gap years.
 At this point you have three options.
 You could:

-- Go anyway!
+- Pack for your trip with Verto!
 If you are in a position that you can afford to take a year off and not earn college credit, consider taking that option.
 You’ll still walk away with a transcript from Portland State University and 16 credits (even if your college won’t formally “accept” them).